 I’ll never forget the meeting with the FAA where we had 10 to 12 of them in the room and we showed them Amplifire.
 When we asked them, are you 100% confident in your answer, then it was fun to watch the dynamic in the room.
 I didn’t have to sell anymore.

 The Aviation Challenge

+Confidently Held Misinformation in the minds of pilots, crew members, and staff often leads to poor decisions and adverse incidents.
 But training is a challenge—taking time away from the real job at hand, staying within budget, proving effectiveness, and showing ROI.

-Amplifire probes the accuracy of a learner’s knowledge and the confidence with which it is held.
+Confidently held misinformation exists in every professional in every industry.
 Confidence leads to action, and action to outcomes.
-When people know they don’t know the correct action, they do nothing.
+When people know they don’t know, they do nothing.
 When they are uncertain, they hesitate.
 When they are confident, they act.
 High-quality outcomes result when employee are both confident and correct in their knowledge.